-At Jackson Creek Senior Living, our Autumn Colors Memory Care Program, part of our assisted living memory care, incorporates person-directed and person-centered memory care so residents are able to experience life to the fullest within our two memory care neighborhoods.
+At Jackson Creek Senior Living, our Autumn Colors Memory Support Program, part of our assisted living memory support, incorporates person-directed and person-centered memory support so residents are able to experience life to the fullest within our two memory support neighborhoods.

-The Philosophy Behind Person-Directed and Person-Centered Memory Care
+The Philosophy Behind Person-Directed and Person-Centered Memory Support

 Person-directed care encourages individuals and their caregivers or care partners to practice self-determination in their daily lives, returning decision-making back to those most impacted by dementia.
 It also enhances a caregiver’s capacity to engage with the person in their care, helping to provide a homelike environment that is warm and responsive and not institutional in nature.